lionel-panhaleux/krcg-static/README.md

 done
 ```

-And to copy everything and preserve the links to the static directory:
+Then copy everything and preserve the links to the static directory:

 ```shell
 cp -av ./* ~/dev/krcg-static/static/card/
 ```

+Make sure your symbolic links are **relative to the `.` folder**  ot they won't work online.